eduriol/test-back-senior/README.md

 export API_ID=<API_ID>
 export API_TOKEN=<API_TOKEN>
 ```
-Once this is done you can run the scenarios by simply running the following command:
+Once this is done you can run the scenarios by running the following commands:
 ```
+chmod +x mvnw
-mvn test
+./mvnw test
 ```
 ### Docker execution
 #### Build Docker image